afontcu/afontcu.dev/content/blog/wip/index.md

 ![A coffee shop with our friendly customers.
 I'm an artist.](./pic1.png)

 ## An example

-Say the coffee shop employs 4 bartenders and receive an average of 60 customers every hour.
+Say the coffee shop receive an average of 60 customers every hour.

 What could things look like?

-They could collect all 60 orders, brew every coffee, and then deliver them at once.
-They would be working on 60 coffees at the same time, so the shop's "work in progress" is 60.
+They could wait for an hour, collect all orders, brew every coffee, and deliver them.
+They would be working on 60 coffees at the same time, so the shop's WIP (work in progress) would be 60.

 It doesn't sound like a brilliant strategy, does it?

-On the other hand, they could collect a single order, have all the bartenders work on it, and deliver the coffee as soon as it's ready.
-That's a WIP of 1 because they would be working on a single coffee at the same time.
+On the other hand, they could collect an order, have all the bartenders work on it, and deliver it as soon as it's ready.
+Then, take the next one.
+That's a WIP of 1.

-That's… not cool, either.
-As a customer, you would have a hard time trying to "guess" how long you'd need to wait.
-Also, why would four people work on a single coffee.
+That's… not cool.
+As a customer, you wouldn't be able to "guess" how long you'd need to wait.
+Also, why would four people work on a single coffee?
 It is not *that* hard.

 Sigh, every alternative suck.

 What are they doing wrong?
+What are we missing?

-Now, this is where maths could help.
+This is where maths could help.

+## Maths

 Yes, really, I said it.
 Maths.